ronkok/Temml/docs/administration.md

 9. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
 Not in WebKit.

 10. WebKit fails to render anything inside the `<mpadded>` element.

-11. Chromium does not grow delimiters when they surround a big operator.
-In the example, note that the outer exponent is at the correct height.
-Something odd is going on.

 Another issue if you are targeting mobile: Android has not provided a math system font.
 They are planning to add a MATH table to the Noto Sans font.
 I